OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/media-services/media-services-rest-deliver-streaming-content.md

 ### <a name="build-progressive-download-urls"></a>Crie URLs de download progressivo
-Saudação de uso **caminho** valor retornado após a criação de saudação do URL de download progressivo Olá locator toobuild hello.
+Use o valor **Caminho** retornado após a criação do localizador para criar a URL de download progressivo.

 URL: **Caminho** + nome do arquivo MP4 do ativo